Skip to content

 Who is the FE Maths Challenge for?

-The competition is open to any student in 16-19 education who has not yet achieved a grade 4 or above in GCSE Mathematics who is enrolled at a college, school or other training provider that’s involved with the FE Maths Challenge.
+The competition is open to any student in 16-19 education (or in the case of an EHCP, aged up to 25) who has not yet achieved a grade 4 or above in GCSE Mathematics, who is enrolled at a college, school, sixth form, or training provider involved with the FE Maths Challenge.
+Students aged below 16 on 1st September 2024 and those on adult courses are not eligible for this competition.

 There are three entry categories:

-• The Funkies– for students whose highest GCSE grade is a grade 1
+• The Funkies – for students whose highest GCSE grade is a grade 1, or studying FS entry

-• Ein2steins– For students whose highest GCSE grade is a grade 2
+• Ein2steins – for students whose highest GCSE grade is a grade 2, or studying FS Level 1

-• Go forth– For students whose highest GCSE grade is a grade 3
+• Go Forth – for students whose highest GCSE grade is a grade 3, or studying FS Level 2

 Student feedback